-You may have tried weekly therapy, meditation or other mental health counseling services but thought they did little to address your issues.
+You may have tried weekly trauma therapy, meditation, or other mental health counseling services but thought they did little to address your issues.
 You need something profound and transformative… a powerful and immediate shift so you can reclaim your life.

 We specialize in private intensive therapy retreats that offer significant results in days, not years.
-Our retreats combine recent advances in neuroscience and attachment research with EMDR and Internal Family Systems Therapy, enabling us to work with underlying core issues – to get right to the heart of the problem – so that symptoms are totally eliminated or significantly decreased.
+Our top mental health retreats combine recent advances in neuroscience and attachment research with EMDR, ART, and Internal Family Systems therapy, enabling us to work with your underlying core issues so that symptoms are significantly decreased or totally eliminated.

-Our step-by-step therapeutic process offers lasting relief from the effects of physical, emotional and sexual abuse, PTSD, anxiety, depression, chronic stress and low self-esteem.
+Our step-by-step therapeutic process offers lasting relief from the effects of physical, emotional, and sexual abuse, PTSD, anxiety, depression, chronic stress, and low self-esteem.
 Our clients tell us they feel “lighter”, “transformed”, or “like a huge weight is off my shoulders.”
-“Why didn’t I know about this sooner?” they ask.
+“Why didn’t I know about this sooner?”

-A mental health retreat is the most effective and efficient way to process trauma and negative experiences so you can get back on track and move forward in your life.
+A mental health retreat is the most effective and efficient way to use therapy for trauma and to process negative experiences so you can get back on track and move forward in your life.
 Why continue to suffer when you can heal now?

 Bambi received her master’s degree in 1987 and has been in practice ever since.
 She received her doctorate in psychology in 1997 and has worked in pretty much every setting, with every age, and every population.
 She started in residential, inpatient psychiatric units, and sheltered workshops.
 She has worked in the schools and in nursing homes, seen clients outpatient and in-home.
 Her clients have ranged in age from 3–103.

 Bambi trained in Eye Movement Desensitization and Reprocessing (EMDR) and received her certification in 2016.
 She feels that clients are experts in themselves, and with EMDR, she can effectively tap into their innate drives not only to survive, but to flourish.
-She learned Progressive Counting (PC) in 2016, furthering her abilities to access clients’ core issues and allow them to heal.
-She is now certified in both EMDR and PC and became an EMDRIA (EMDR International Association) Approved Consultant in 2020.
-She regularly utilizes Internal Family Systems Therapy (IFS) during sessions to facilitate emotional processing.
+She is now certified in EMDR and became an EMDRIA (EMDR International Association) Approved Consultant in 2020.
+She regularly utilizes Internal Family Systems (IFS) during sessions to facilitate emotional processing.

-"I have always felt that clients are experts in themselves, and with EMDR I could effectively tap into their innate drives not only to survive, but to flourish." – Bambi Rattner, Psy.D.
+"I have always felt that clients are experts in themselves, and with EMDR I could effectively tap into their innate drives not only to survive, but to flourish." – Dr. Bambi Rattner

 Every person is unique in how they cope with negative life experiences and the symptoms with which they struggle.
 We have worked with people facing all sorts of problems and found that all can be substantially healed, no matter how drastic, provided they are willing and motivated to do the work.
-Below are some problems that can be addressed during a mental health retreat using a combination of EMDR and Internal Family Systems Therapy much more quickly and effectively than in weekly mental health counseling services:
+Below are some problems that can be addressed during our top mental health retreats using a combination of EMDR and Internal Family Systems Therapy much more quickly and effectively than in weekly trauma therapy or mental health counseling services:

 • Anxiety: Anxiety can present itself in countless ways, affecting everything from our ability to meet new people to the ease with which we drift off to sleep.
 We may feel tremendous work-related anxiety as deadlines approach.
 At the extreme end, panic disorders can cause severe anxiety that often seems to emerge from nothing, gripping our body with intense feelings of terror and a sense that the end is near.
 Confronting anxiety during the retreat and processing the emotions behind it can yield seemingly miraculous results, offering you the freedom to finally breathe again and recognize that today you are safe and what you are afraid of is no longer a threat.